chimanjain/grpc-go-hack/README.md

 # grpc-go-hack

-grpc-go-hack server and client demonstrate how to use grpc go libraries to perform unary, server streaming RPCs.
+grpc-go-hack server and client demonstrate how to use grpc go libraries to perform unary, server streaming,client streaming and bidirectional RPCs.

 Please refer to [gRPC Basics: Go](https://grpc.io/docs/tutorials/basic/go.html) for more information.